MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 git clone https://github.com/kgretzky/evilginx2.git
 ```

+> [!TIP]
+> If you have not installed a Git client, you can also go directly to the [Evilginx3 repo](https://github.com/kgretzky/evilginx2), click on *Code* and *Download ZIP*.
+Once the ZIP file is downloaded extract it to your virtual machine.

 > [!IMPORTANT]
 > Many of you will run into Defender detections with the executable upon [download](https://github.com/kgretzky/evilginx2/releases).
 Consider building the tool from source in such cases.